AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

 Sprint Planning is time-boxed to a maximum of two hours for a one-week Sprint.

-Here you can find current status of the Sprint Goal [Sprint notes](https://docs.google.com/document/d/1PxbVa85ZyZQN0tlnibdIgxR1PC301dWRXumpPnWi33w/edit)
+See [Sprint notes](https://docs.google.com/document/d/1PxbVa85ZyZQN0tlnibdIgxR1PC301dWRXumpPnWi33w/edit) document to find the Sprint Goal and sprint notes for the current and past sprints.

 See the current sprint backlog at [project's Agile board](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/projects/1)